 My fellow Portlanders,

 Four years ago, I declared my candidacy for mayor with an intent to make real, sustainable progress for all the people of Portland.
-I’ve focused on the crisis of homelessness, engagement with our neighborhoods and small businesses, improving equity and affordability and making city government more transparent and accountable.
+I’ve focused on addressing the homelessness crisis, engaging with our neighborhoods and small businesses, improving equity and affordability, and making city government more transparent and accountable.

 Addressing equity and inclusion in City Hall and throughout Portland, we: